 That was May 1937, and the convenient pocket-sized publication became the commercial flower grower’s best friend.
 It’s widely accepted that GrowerTalks truly got growers communicating with one another.
 George wrote about his own experiences and travels, and he tapped into his sons Vic, Carl and George K. (Sonny), as well as the Geo.
 J. Ball sales force, to provide culture and market information from around the world.
 Turn to a copy from the early ’40s and you can read about the difficulties facing the industry during World War II, when women began working the greenhouse and seed from the renowned German and Japanese breeding houses was unavailable.

-Today, some 850-plus issues later, GrowerTalks may be the best-known greenhouse trade publication in the world.
+Today, more than 77 years later, GrowerTalks may be the best-known greenhouse trade publication in the world.
 While it’s published in America’s Midwest, just outside of Chicago, its reach and influence is global, with its editors historically on the road and in the air to find the stories, trends and news.
 From the days of George and his sons traveling across the country by train or abroad by boat, to today’s editors visiting trade shows and greenhouses on nearly every continent, GrowerTalks is there, in the greenhouse and garden center, bringing you the latest growing and retailing information.

-However, the industry is changing, and our most recent redesign reflects that.
+In the mid 2000s, we noticed that the industry was changing, and our current design reflects that.
 Launched in July 2008, it’s only the second major redesign GrowerTalks has ever had.
 The first was in 1982, when Ball Publishing was launched as a full-fledged division of Geo.
 J. Ball, and the magazine went from pocket-sized to full-sized and began accepting advertising from Ball’s competitors.

-Our newest change brings the worlds of growing and retailing closer together—just as they are in reality—by putting GrowerTalks and Green Profit back to back, joined “in spirit and in spine,” we like to say.
+Our latest change brings the worlds of growing and retailing closer together—just as they are in reality—by putting GrowerTalks and Green Profit back to back, joined “in spirit and in spine,” we like to say.
 This gives everyone in the industry one convenient publication filled with the best of both worlds.
-AND, to make the package complete, we put the popular Consumer Buzz section of Green Profit right in the middle where the two magazines meet—“Putting the consumer in the center, where she belongs.”
+So it's truly the only trade magazine growers and retailers "flip" over.

 © Copyright 2001 -